It's not a pill. It's the WATCHMAN Implant

 The WATCHMAN Implant Procedure

 The WATCHMAN Implant is placed into your heart in a one-time procedure.
 It’s a permanent device that doesn’t have to be replaced and can’t be seen outside the body.

 To place the WATCHMAN Implant, your doctor makes a small cut in your upper leg and inserts a narrow tube.
 Your doctor then guides the WATCHMAN Implant into the left atrial appendage (LAA) of your heart.
-The procedure is done under general anesthesia and takes as little as 30 minutes.
+The procedure is done under general anesthesia.
 Patients commonly stay in the hospital for a day or less.